xackery/GRRLIB/README.md

 There is a simple guide to "Using GitHub" later in this document.

-This document will presume that you have downloaded "the latest Git master version" to a directory called  C:\grr
+This document will presume that you have downloaded "the latest Git master version" to a folder called grr, located on your desktop.

+In order to add Gamecube support to GRRLIB, you'll also need to use the latest Git master version of GRRLIB for Gamecube.
+You're currently at the Gamecube branch's Git.

 Installing GRRLIB
 -----------------

-This guide is for Windows.
-If you are using Linux, I am going to presume you are smart enough to convert these instructions.
+This guide has been updated for Linux, Mac OS X, and Windows support.

 GRRLIB      is supplied as source code libjpeg     is supplied as source code